GoogleCloudPlatform/security-analytics/README.md

 List of security analytics queries for **threat detection** and **access audit** for your data &amp; workloads in Google Cloud.
 This non-comprehensive set of SQL queries ([BigQuery](https://cloud.google.com/bigquery/)) is designed to provide organizations with a rich starting point of threat detections that they can readily use and extend to help their Security Operations on Google Cloud.
 The security analytics use cases below are grouped in 6 categories depending on underlying activity type and log sources:

-1. :passport_control: Login & Access Patterns
+1. :vertical_traffic_light: Login & Access Patterns
-2. :left_luggage: IAM, Keys & Secretes Admin Activity
+2. :key: IAM, Keys & Secretes Admin Activity
-3. :baggage_claim: Cloud Provisoning Activity
+3. :building_construction: Cloud Provisoning Activity
 4. :cloud: Cloud Workload Usage
 5. :droplet: Data Usage
 6. :zap: Network Activity